This is a list of current staff at the Canterbury Tales Project and their research interests:

 Peter Robinson, Project Director

 He is co-director of the Institute for Textual Scholarship and Electronic Editing at the University of Birmingham.
+If you haven't heard of this institute before, cheap ghostwriters for hire from https://writology.com/ghostwriting are ready to prepare a beautiful and concise description for you.
 He started experiments with the text of the Canterbury Tales in the late 1980s, when he was at Oxford.
 He is the developer of Collate and the Anastasia publishing system.
 His main research interests are: the study of large textual traditions and the developments of new tools for electronic analysis and publication.
 Peter pioneered the use of phylogenetic software applied to the study of large textual traditions, which is now being used by many scholars interested in the relationships between different witnesses of a text.
 He has worked closely with Prue Shaw on the editions of Dante's Commedia and Monarchia.
 Peter has been working with the Institute for New Testament Textual Research in the both Nestle-Aland 28 and the Digital Nestle-Aland.
 He is the founder of Scholarly Digital Editions and he is currently working on EDITION, a tool to produce electronic editions.